The Big Problem with Small Business Websites and How to Overcome Them!

 In most cases a professional web designer or agency can take care of everything on this list in a day or two.
 You will have to pay a few hundred dollars, but you will get immediate benefits.

 Ever since the Google Mobile-Friendly Update of April 2015 having a responsive website is an absolute must for any business!
-You can check to see how your business website looks on mobile devices in real-time through Responsinator.
-Simply type in your domain URL and Responsinator will show you how it looks and functions on a variety of mobile devices and smartphones.
+You can check to see how your business website looks on mobile devices in real-time through the Google Mobile-Friendly testing tool.
+Simply type in your domain URL and the tool will show you how it looks and functions on mobile devices and smartphones.
+If you want to compare your site on a variety of mobile devices, including smartphones and tablets, I recommend this website emulator.
 These are not screen shots, but real live websites that you can navigate and scroll through.

 This is also a great way to check if everything looks and works as you want on mobile devices.
 Even mobile-friendly responsive websites may not look or function the same on all mobile devices.
 This resource will help you identify and fix any shortcomings before they become a bigger problem.
 Remember, if you are not having a great experience your visitors will not have one either!